If you want to experience the Australian Outback, there is nothing better than a Northern Territory road trip when you

 So how long do you need to explore the Top End?
 It depends how much you want to see and how often you want to move.

 More time is always better, but we think a 2 week Northern Territory itinerary gives you a good amount of time to see the best of the Top End.

 It is possible to explore the National Parks more quickly, but there are so many things to do in the Northern Territory.
 It is a long way to go so you may as well make the most of it, right?

 You will notice that most stops are one night stays.
 We decided to camp at a new site each day rather than base ourselves at a single campground.
 It saves a lot of travel time and also means you can experience more unique places during a two week road trip.

-This itinerary is a loop starting and ending in Darwin.
-You could reverse the order of the itinerary.
+Our Northern Territory self drive itinerary is a loop starting and ending in Darwin.
+You could reverse the order of the itinerary too.